austinpapritz/Full-CRUD-React-Scratch/README.md

 Next steps

-- Make auth
 - Allow users to click on a story to see more details
 - on a story's page, if user === user, show edit/delete component

-- home page shows cards that shows a snippet of the stories
+- refactor so home page shows snippet of stories and then click for a modal view of the story where the user can edit.
+On the top is the form for creating a new story.

+-